 Mental health and wellbeing

 Wellbeing is a priority at PA.
 Our people are supported by comprehensive health, safety, and wellbeing arrangements, resources, and benefits.
-Our people have access to many different in-house support services including trained HR People Partners, Mental Health First Aiders and Champions, and our employee network groups.
+Our people have access to many different in-house support services including trained HR People Partners, Mental Health First Aiders, and Champions, and our employee network groups.

-Out of 10 is our overall employee engagement score
+Out of 10 is our overall employee engagement score (up from 7.1 in 2024)

 In relation to employee wellbeing:

-We run our employee engagement survey annually.
-The survey is administered by a market-leading employee engagement survey platform.
-The survey’s questions assess our people’s view of PA’s commitment to supporting better health and wellbeing.
 Qualitative data from these surveys particularly highlights the commitment of our senior leaders to promote wellbeing, our focus on team wellbeing through our Working Wellbeing Toolkit, as well as our activities and support services that empower our people to prioritise their wellbeing.
-In 2025, the survey will change to a quarterly pulse survey.

 How we’re driving progress